jnlewis/anno/README.md

 ## NEO City of Zion Contest:
 Please view the <a href="http://anno.network/docs/dapp-usage-guide.pdf" target="_blank">dApp Usage Guide</a> for smart contract invocation details.

+## Why Use a Blockchain?
+The use of a blockchain enables direct payments from clients thus eliminating the need for a payment gateway, while also providing resilience to common failures found on centralized systems such as data loss or overselling.
+All bookings are safely recorded, and refunds are certain and processed with no delays.
+The blockchain can also prevent overselling, and with the availability of NEO global identity, can prevent tickets reselling where resellers buy a bulk of tickets (commonly in concerts) and resells for a higher price.

 ## Off-Chain Database
 Anno commits transactions to the NEO blockchain, but is also backed by a custom built off-chain database.
 The purpose of the database is to support instant querying of large datasets at no cost.
 This is to enable the platform’s data analytics feature.
 Although the off-chain database is centralized by nature, it is our design goal to ensure that it can be rebuilt entirely from the decentralized data stored on the blockchain.